tannewt/wa-law.org/bill/2023-24/hb/1140/1/README.md

 ## Section 922
 The Washington rescue plan transition account is created in the state treasury.
 Moneys in the account may be spent only after appropriation.
 Revenues to the account consist of moneys directed by the legislature to the account.
 Allowable uses of moneys in the account include responding to the impacts of the COVID-19 pandemic including those related to education, human services, health care, and the economy.
 In addition, the legislature may appropriate from the account to continue activities begun with, or augmented with, COVID-19 related federal funding.
 During the 2023-2025 fiscal biennium, the legislature may direct the state treasurer to make transfers of moneys in the Washington rescue plan transition account to the general fund.

+## Section 923
+(1) All law enforcement personnel, except volunteers, and reserve officers whether paid or unpaid, initially employed on or after January 1, 1978, shall engage in basic law enforcement training which complies with standards adopted by the commission pursuant to RCW 43.101.080.
+For personnel initially employed before January 1, 1990, such training shall be successfully completed during the first fifteen months of employment of such personnel unless otherwise extended or waived by the commission and shall be requisite to the continuation of such employment.
+Personnel initially employed on or after January 1, 1990, shall commence basic training during the first six months of employment unless the basic training requirement is otherwise waived or extended by the commission.
+Successful completion of basic training is requisite to the continuation of employment of such personnel initially employed on or after January 1, 1990.

 ## Section 924
 1. There is created in the custody of the state treasurer a local fund known as the "financial services regulation fund" which shall consist of all moneys received by the divisions of the department of financial institutions, except as provided in subsection (2) of this section.